-10.4.1 The Head (or, if the concern relates to the Head, the Chair of Governors or the Nominated Safeguarding Governor) may take advice from the LADO in borderline cases in order to establish whether the concern is a low-level concern or an allegation that potentially meets the harm threshold.
+10.4.1 The Headmaster (or, if the concern relates to the Headmaster, the Chair of Governors) may take advice from the LADO in borderline cases in order to establish whether the concern is a low-level concern or an allegation that potentially meets the harm threshold.
 This may include conducting an initial 'no names' conversation with the LADO about whether the harm threshold is met.